Previous dayMarch 29, 2026Next day

 8.9 km14--✓ ReviewedUSGS →

-On March 29, 2026 at 21:19 UTC, a magnitude 2.5 earthquake struck 4 km SE of San Ramon, CA. In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
+A magnitude 2.5 earthquake was recorded 4 km SE of San Ramon, CA on March 29, 2026 at 21:19 UTC.
+In the 72 hours after this event, the USGS recorded 4 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
 Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
-14 people reported feeling the earthquake via the USGS Did You Feel It? system.
-The hypocenter lay at 8.9 km, placing this in the shallow crustal category.
+Nearby residents submitted 14 felt reports to the USGS DYFI platform.
+At a depth of 8.9 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 37.755°, -121.949°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 37.755°N, -121.949°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-29